juspay/presto-ui/README.md

 In case you are inside the `vi` editor, please press `:` then `wq` and `enter` to exit by saving the commit.

-While committing you can press `enter` to take the selected `Jira TicketID`, in case of rebase you will need to enter commit message again.
+While committing you can press `enter` to take the selected `Jira TicketID` and other defaults, in case of rebase you will need to enter commit message again and correct Jira TicketID.

 Make sure to add proper details in commits or PR's can be rejected.